Intralipids and fertility

 Endometrial Scratching For Failure of Implantation

 2: Gene switching within the endometrium.
 Scientists speculate that sometimes embryos fail to implant due to genetic switching related to endometrial receptivity.
 That is, genes responsible for implantation of embryos are not switched on during the time when embryos are supposed to implant.
-Endometrial scratching may increase expression of genes (switching of genes) thought to be responsible for preparation of endometrium for implantation.
+Endometrial scratching may increase expression of genes (switching of genes) thought to be responsible for the preparation of the endometrium for implantation.

-The procedure is usually carried out in the luteal phase of the cycle (i.e. after ovulation) before your treatment.
+The procedure is usually carried out in the luteal phase of the cycle (i.e. after ovulation) and before your treatment.
 Normally this is done between days 21-26 of the cycle prior to your treatment cycle.

 Reflexology is a massage system used to relieve tension and treat illness.
 It is based on the theory that there are reflex points on feet, hands and head linked to every part of the body.
 Our collaborator is available for reflexology sessions upon request.
-Reflexology is applied half an hour before embryo transfer with pre-booked appointments.
+Reflexology is applied half an hour before the embryo transfer with pre-booked appointments.
 It is believed that during fertility treatments, reflexology can help both women and men to have reduced levels of stress.
-Additionally reflexology helps to normalize the menstrual cycle of women, it regulates hormonal levels, it relieves the polycystic ovaries syndrome and endometriosis and it aids the production of healthy sperm and ova.
+Additionally, reflexology helps to normalize the menstrual cycle of women, it regulates hormonal levels, it relieves the polycystic ovaries syndrome and endometriosis and it aids the production of healthy sperm and ova.
 Reflexology can also be applied during the whole gestation.